 For example, you can:

-How will you promote, advocate and defend the rights and interests of New Brunswick children?
+How you will promote, advocate and defend the rights and interests of New Brunswick children?
 Do you already have activities planned for the week, are they linked to children rights?
 Let us know.

 Register your Child Rights Education Week event and we will gladly promote it on our website.